 Senior Medical Officer at the National Chest Hospital, Dr. Terry Baker, is urging persons who have been exposed to cigarette smoke over an extended period to look out for signs of lung cancer.

-Speaking in an interview with JIS News, Dr. Baker who is a Pulmonologist and Internist pointed out that the disease may present itself in a myriad of ways and early signs may often be attributed to other conditions.
+Speaking in an interview with JIS News, Dr. Baker, who is a pulmonologist and internist, pointed out that the disease may present itself in myriad ways, and early signs may often be attributed to other conditions.

 “This is a particular arthritis or inflammation that we see affecting the bones and joints in persons who have lung cancer.
 The bones and joints may become swollen and very tender.

 “The cancer may spread to other organs, to the brain (the person may have severe headaches, personality changes or seizures), to the spine or to the bone.
 You may also have collapse of the spine,” she explained.